nabster11/barbieri-playground/liblogger/README.txt

     [global]

         ignore-tokens-regexp = string with regular expression
-            if provided, this regular expression will filter out undesired tokens such as macros you want to remove.
+            if provided, this regular expression will filter out undesired tokens such as macros you want to remove (matches will be replaced with "").
+Lines starting with "static " and compiler attributes declared with __attribute__(()) are always removed.
             Default: <empty>

         ignore-functions-regexp = string with regular expression